Nirase/Spelmotordriven-produktutveckling-HT21/docs/ProjectPlan.md

 The project is going to be split into three different boards.
 There will be one for Pre-Production, one for Production and one for Documentation.
 If we end up in a situation with a lot of bugs during QA, we might create a board for bugs as well depending on how many we have.

+We're also going to use Markdown on Github to store our Game Design Document and our Project Plan.
+This is so that we have everything in the same space and don't loose track of anything.
+It also has good version control that lets us easily see what changes were made.

 ### Discord <a name="discord"></a>
 Discord will be used for all of our meetings.
 Through this we can share our screens so that we can easily show others what we have done, or if we need to draw something to convey ideas more easily to each other we can do so as well.